wyuinche/mitum-js-util/README.md

 * 'signing key'
 * 'a list of pre-constructed operations' not empty

-Registration of 'signing key' as the private key for an account is not neccessary.
+Registration of `signing key` as the private key for an account is not neccessary.

 ### JSONParser

-You can create a json file from generated seal object without 'JSONParser' class provided by 'mitumc'.
-However, I recommend to use 'JSONParser' for convenience.
+You can create a json file from generated seal object without `JSONParser` class provided by `mitumc`.
+However, I recommend to use `JSONParser` for convenience.

-Modules that 'JSONParser' supports are,
+Modules that `JSONParser` supports are,

 ```js
 JSONParser.toJSONString(seal)
 JSONParser.generateFile(seal, fName)
 ```

-A use-case of 'JSONParser' will be introduced in the next part.
+A use-case of `JSONParser` will be introduced in the next part.

 ### Usage

-First of all, suppose that every operation is that generated by 'Generator'. (createAccounts, keyUpdater, Transfers)
+First of all, suppose that every operation is that generated by `Generator`. (createAccounts, keyUpdater, Transfers)

 ### Example